-The Company requires its suppliers who produce private brand products for Office Depot to follow and adhere to its Supplier Guiding Principles.
+The Company requires its suppliers who manufacture private brand products for Office Depot and Direct Import Vendors where Office Depot is the Importer of Record to follow and adhere to its Supplier Guiding Principles.
 The Supplier Guiding Principles is our supplier code of conduct and represents the Company's commitment to source from suppliers that strive to comply with all applicable laws and regulations.
-Office Depot endeavors to partner with suppliers who meet internationally recognized standards in dealing with its workers, the environment in which products are made as well as their supply chain operations.
+The Company endeavors to partner with suppliers who meet internationally recognized standards in dealing with its workers, the environment in which products are made as well as their supply chain operations.